 Fancy taking your kids to a magical natural labyrinth that is like something straight out of a fantasy world?
-Carved out over 400 million years ago, Brimham Rocks is located in the Nidderdale region of the Yorkshire Dales, which is an Area of Outstanding Beauty.
+Carved out over 400 million years ago, Brimham Rocks in the Yorkshire Dales Nidderdale region of the Yorkshire Dales, which is an Area of Outstanding Beauty.
+The natural rock formations are an amazing collection of crazy rock formations that are perfect to climb and explore like a nature-made playground.

 With beautiful views of Nidderdale, it’s the perfect family outing.
 You can enjoy the beautiful views in the Yorkshire Dales whilst your children let their imaginations run wild as they explore all the nooks and crannies of Brimham Rocks.